lechnerc77/azd-compatibility-azure-function/README.md

 ## Step 2 - Create basic file structure and content

-Next I created the basic file structure and content for the project.
+Next, I created the basic file structure and content for the project.
 This is the structure that I created:

 - A folder `.github/workflows` to define the GitHub Actions workflows.
   - I create the file `azure-dev.yaml` in the folder and copied the content from the sample app into it.